 Take a look at the top American Express credit cards and their primary features, including annual fees, APR and benefits.

 Understanding the pros and cons of the best American Express credit cards is essential before deciding on which one to choose.
 It allows potential American Express® Card Members to make a thorough comparison and pick the right option for their specific needs.
-Here’s a more in-depth look into the options mentioned above.
+Here’s a more in-depth look into the options.

 Best for: High-end travel rewards